-For comparison, Aharonov, Jones, and Landau \cite{AJL:approx} give an algorithm to approximate the Jones polynomial of a knot at a principal root of unity; this algorithm also has a version for 3-manifolds \cite{GMR:three}.
-However, the approximation is usually exponentially poor; any fair approximation that could be useful for geometric topology is $\shP$-hard \cite{Kuperberg:jones}.
+This is a natural thing to look for, since for instance it is known that unknottedness is the complexity class $\NP \cap \coNP$ \cite{HLP:complexity,K:knottedness,Lackenby:norm}.
+(See the Complexity Zoo \cite{W:zoo} for a survey of computational complexity classes.)
+While $\NP \cap \coNP$ is thought to neither contain nor be contained in quantum polynomial time $\BQP$, some key problems (such as discrete logarithm) are known to be in both of them.
+Note that Aharonov, Jones, and Landau \cite{AJL:approx} give an algorithm to approximate the Jones polynomial of a knot at a principal root of unity; this algorithm also has a version for 3-manifolds \cite{GMR:three}.
+However, the approximation is exponentially poor; any fair approximation that could be useful for geometric topology is $\shP$-hard \cite{K:jones}.

-This raises the following question: Are quantum computers good at 3-manifold topology more broadly; or do they only understand lens spaces especially well?
-It is also possible that quantum computers do not even understand lens spaces especially well, if there is a fast classical algorithm to compute $k$.
-Note that our algorithm generalizes to distinguish higher-dimensional lens spaces, as explained in the remark at the end of \Sec{s:nt}.
-In this case, a well-known result of Novikov \cite{Poonen:sampler} implies that there is no recursive algorithm at all to distinguish lens spaces from other manifolds in dimension $d \ge 5$.

-Finally, we note one more corollary of the proof of \Thm{th:main}: an upper bound on the work to calculate $k$ without any help.

-\begin{corollary} If $M$ is a closed 3-manifold given by a triangulation with $t$ tetrahedra where secretly $M \cong L(n,k)$.
-Then $k$ can be calculated in heuristic time